 You Don't Have to be Monogamous

-Being in an open relationship is a terrific option for people who don’t believe in monogamy, have failed at it in the past and/or simply don’t want to be monogamous, yet they still want to have a meaningful and long-lasting connection with a significant other.
-And by choosing to have an open relationship, they’re able to combine the best of both worlds.
+Being in an open relationship is a terrific option for people who don’t believe in monogamy, have failed at it in the past, and/or simply don’t want to be monogamous, yet still want to have a meaningful and long-lasting connection with a significant other.
+By choosing to have an open relationship, they’re able to combine the best of both worlds.

 You're Honest About Your Romantic Pursuits

-Another appealing characteristic of this kind of relationship is that it grants you and your partner the freedom to pursue other people in a way that’s based on mutual respect, open communication and total honesty.
-And while you still have strong feelings for your mate, you’re able to have different needs met with different people, all while being completely truthful and open with one another.
+Another appealing characteristic of this kind of relationship is that it grants you and your partner the freedom to pursue other people in a way that’s based on mutual respect, open communication, and total honesty.
+While you still have strong feelings for your mate, you’re able to have different needs met with different people, all while being completely truthful and open with one another.

 You Won't Suffer From FOMO